tpombeiro87/mychat/README.md

 IF HAD MORE TIME:
   * TESTS on server / client - rendering and on ui logic
   * better and more commit msgs
-  * Put data into redux
   * prettier chat bubbles
-  * refactor userName to nick
   * improv of some features